Plant breeders work to develop disease and drought resistant crops while increasing yields to meet consumer needs.

 - The Department for International Development

 Jobs are advertised by careers services and specialist recruitment agencies, in local/national newspapers and publications including New Scientist, Nature, Farmers Weekly, Scottish Farmer, The Grower and their respective websites.
 Applications to jobs should be made as early as possible and speculative applications are advisable, for which information produced by the British Society of Plant Breeders may be useful.

 A degree in biological sciences, biotechnology, botany, genetics, agriculture, horticulture or crop or plant science is normally required.
 A relevant postgraduate qualification may also be necessary.
-Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.
+Read our article on scientific postgraduate study to explore your different options.

 Entry with a higher national diploma (HND) is possible for those seeking technical support roles.
 However, further qualifications would be needed to progress to the role of plant breeder.